 No. By definition, a legal body check must be delivered with the trunk (hips to shoulders) of the body and to the trunk of the body of the opponent.
-When the contact is initiated with the hands and the arms extended to push off, it is a clear CASEBOOK Standard of Play indication there is no attempt to gain possession of the puck and the check is not delivered with the trunk and must be penalized as Roughing.
+When the contact is initiated with the hands and the arms extended to push off, it is a clear indication there is no attempt to gain possession of the puck and the check is not delivered with the trunk and must be penalized as Roughing.